-We are a plugged-in people, constantly bombarded by friend requests, photo tags, status updates and links to videos of funny babies and pets.
+We are plugged-in people.
+Constantly bombarded by friend requests, comments and shares of news, memes and videos.
+Now, across more social media platforms than ever.
 At Greteman Group, we not only embrace the media and technology that make these bombardments possible, we harness them for our clients.
 We also welcome the power of individuals to leverage and enhance their personal brands through these tools.

 At the same time, we recognize the challenges of the increasing competition for our time and attention created by this barrage of messages.
-To address these challenges, we have created the following guidelines for team members’ use of social media tools both in and out of the office.
+To address these challenges, we have created the following social media policy for team members’ use of these tools both in and out of the office.

-We’re adding the following policy to our official employee manual.
-We thought that many of you might be having similar discussions at your companies, and that posting our policy might help guide your conversations.
+We’re revising the following social media policy in our official employee manual.
+We thought that many of you might be having similar discussions at your companies and that posting our policy might help guide your conversations.